 Editor’s note: When my wife and I spent 6 months in South America as part of our round the world trip, the Galapagos was near the top of our wish-list.
 But as soon as we started researching, we quickly realized that there was no way our budget could afford it.
-When Vickie Lillo contacted me a couple months ago and told me how much her family of three spent on their 14 day trip to the Galapagos, airfare included ($5000USD total), I asked her to tell her story and break down the costs.
+When Vickie Lillo contacted me a couple months ago and told me how much her family of three spent on their 14 day trip to the Galapagos, airfare from the US included ($5000USD total), I asked her to tell her story and break down the costs.

 I tiptoed closer to the marine iguana, basking carefree in the hot, afternoon sun.
 He was languishing half in the sand, half on a patch of beach grass.
 He paid no attention at all to my approach.
 The spines on his back didn’t bristle…he didn’t shrink from my approach…in fact, he still sported that same unconcerned expression on his face that almost passed for a smile.